Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Abstract

 \section{Abstract}

-This paper investigates an intelligent reflecting surface (IRS)-aided movable antenna (MA) system, where multiple IRSs cooperate with a multi-MA base station to extend wireless coverage to multiple designated target areas.
-The objective is to maximize the worst-case signal-to-noise ratio (SNR) across all locations within these areas through joint optimization of MA positions, IRS reflection coefficients, and transmit beamforming.
-To achieve this while balancing the performance-cost trade-off, we propose three coverage-enhancement schemes: the \emph{area-adaptive MA-IRS} scheme, the \emph{area-adaptive MA-staIRS} scheme, and the \emph{shared MA-staIRS} scheme, where \emph{staIRS} denotes static IRSs with reflection coefficients configured only once during installation.
+This paper investigates an intelligent reflecting surface (IRS)-aided movable antenna (MA) system, where multiple IRSs cooperate with a multi-MA base station to extend wireless coverage to multiple target areas.
+The objective is to maximize the worst-case signal-to-noise ratio (SNR) across all locations within these areas through joint optimization of MA positions, IRS phase shifts, and transmit beamforming.
+To achieve this while balancing the performance-cost trade-off, we propose three coverage-enhancement schemes: the \emph{area-adaptive MA-IRS} scheme, where both the MA positions and IRS phase shifts are adaptively adjusted for each target area; the \emph{area-adaptive MA-staIRS} scheme, where only the MA positions are adjusted, while the IRS phase shifts remain unchanged after initial configuration (with \emph{staIRS} denoting static IRSs); and the \emph{shared MA-staIRS} scheme, where a common MA placement and static IRS configuration are applied across all areas.
 These schemes lead to challenging non-convex optimization problems with implicit objective functions, which are difficult to solve optimally.
 To address these problems, we propose a general algorithmic framework that can be applied to solve each problem efficiently albeit suboptimally.
-Simulation results demonstrate that: 1) the proposed MA-based schemes consistently outperform their fixed-position antenna (FPA)-based counterparts under both area-adaptive and static IRS configurations, with the area-adaptive MA-IRS scheme achieving the best worst-case SNR performance; 2) as transmit antennas are typically far fewer than IRS elements, the area-adaptive MA-staIRS scheme may underperform the baseline FPA scheme with area-adaptive IRSs in terms of the worst-case SNR, but a modest increase in antenna number can reverse this trend; 3) under a fixed total cost, the optimal MA-to-IRS-element ratio for the worst-case SNR maximization is empirically found to be proportional to the reciprocal of their unit cost ratio.
+Simulation results demonstrate that: 1) the proposed MA-based schemes consistently outperform their fixed-position antenna (FPA)-based counterparts under both area-adaptive and static IRS configurations, with the area-adaptive MA-IRS scheme achieving the highest worst-case SNR; 2) as transmit antennas are typically far fewer than IRS elements, the area-adaptive MA-staIRS scheme may underperform the baseline FPA scheme with area-adaptive IRSs in terms of the worst-case SNR, but a modest increase in antenna number can reverse this trend; 3) under a fixed total cost, the optimal MA-to-IRS-element ratio for the worst-case SNR maximization is empirically found to be proportional to the reciprocal of their unit cost ratio.